Jess Lockwood (bull rider)

-Jess Lockwood (born September 28, 1997) is an American professional rodeo cowboy who specializes in bull riding, and competes in the Professional Bull Riders (PBR) circuit.
-He joined the PBR in 2015 and was named Rookie of the Year in 2016.
+Jess Lockwood (born September 28, 1997) is an American professional rodeo cowboy who specializes in bull riding.
+He competes in the Professional Bull Riders (PBR) circuit.
+He was the PBR Rookie of the Year in 2016.
 On November 5, 2017, he became the youngest PBR World Champion.
-He won his second PBR world championship on November 10, 2019.
-He also became the youngest bull rider to win two PBR world championships.
+He won his second PBR world championship on November 10, 2019; becoming the youngest bull rider to win two PBR world championships.
+Since 2025, Lockwood has ridden for the Carolina Cowboys in the PBR Team Series.
+That same year, the Cowboys won the PBR Team Series Championship title.

+In 2023, Lockwood was ranked No. 10 on the list of the top 30 bull riders in PBR history.

 Early life

 Jess Lockwood was born on September 28, 1997, in Volborg, Montana, to Ed and Angie Lockwood (née Schillinger).
 His father was a former Big Sky region champion bull rider and a professional saddle bronc rider.
 His mother was a long-time barrel racer.
 Lockwood was raised on his family's 12,000 acre ranch where they run about 400 head of cattle.
-As a small child, he would crawl on his father’s back and be bucked around their living room for eight seconds.
-He would then ask his mother “How many was I?”.
+As a small child, he would crawl on his father's back and be bucked around their living room for eight seconds.
+He would then ask his mother "How many was I?".
 His father would then interview him using the TV remote as a microphone.
 Lockwood said his father taught him to ride first on sheep and calves, then steers and bulls.
 Lockwood started riding bulls when he was in the 8th grade.
 He was the Northern Rodeo Association year-end champion in 2014 and 2015, earning $60,000 in his junior year of high school.
 He completed his senior year of high school on-line in order to pursue bull riding full time.